Do you have a dark roast? This may very well be the most common question I get asked. Maybe second to, "do you have K-Cups?"

 Now back to our green (raw) coffee.
 Like I said, the coffee has an inherent color (or taste) to it that can not be changed.
 As a roaster, it is my job to allow that nature colors to shine.
 It is possible to soften colors while highlighting others.

 With the sticky notes, some are manufactured with brilliantly vibrant color.
-Some are so colorful, they are fluorescently bright!
+Some are so colorful, they are fluorescent bright!
 And yet there there are those that are colored so pastel soft or muted, it is difficult to clearly distinguish it from one note to another.
 Coffee has it's own particular color too.
-Some are tropical fruit, some dark fruit, some vegetal, others, stone fruit, etc. Here is a link to the new SCAA flavor wheel and lexicon highlights.
+Some are tropical fruit, some dark fruit, some vegetal, others, stone fruit, etc.

 When coffee gets roasted, the inherent flavor of the coffee is released and revealed.
 Coffee will taste like coffee, but think about it; it is organic material grown in soil, watered, developed over time.
 It will have a unique quality all its own.
 Yellow, green, blue, red, purple, brown?